Gyralis/Gyralis-prototype-v.0.1/README.md

 **For foundry**

-Update your package.json in packages/foundry with the following command line option for the anvil chain.
+Update your package.json in packages/foundry with the following command line option for the anvil chain

 ```
 "chain": "anvil --host 0.0.0.0 --config-out localhost.json",